Courses

 Python-Based

 I teach two courses primarily based in Python: an intro to programming course and an ABM course.
+I am also developing a course on computational approaches to music from the perspective of the social sciences.

 Intro to Python